Local momentum space: Scalar field and gravity: Some essential preliminaries for the computation of divergences in the one-loop VD effective action

+where the brackets in the indices represent symmetrization in the pair ($\mu$,$\nu$).
+The functions appearing in the expressions above read,

+Let us note that the choice of the field space metric has been fixed with the prescription that the field space metric is determined from the highest derivative term in the bilinear form of the action in the minimal gauge, i.e., $\alpha =1$.
+Such a choice has been justified in \cite{ourpaper1} where the authors also point out why the choice of the field space metric in \cite{mackaytoms} is incorrect.
+We suggest \cite{shapiro} for a detailed discussion on the choice of field space metric.

-This is followed by the connections.
-The choice of gauge matters here as it can lead to considerable simplification in the expression for connections.
-In particular it can be shown (see \cite{fredkin} or for a pedagogical treatment see \cite{tomsbook}) that if we choose the Landau-DeWitt gauge,
+Let us now compute the VD connections $\tilde\Gamma^i_{jk}$.
+The choice of gauge matters here as it can lead to considerable simplification in the expression of connections.
+In particular, it can be shown (see \cite{fredkin}, or, for a pedagogical treatment see chapter 7 of \cite{tomsbook}) that if we choose the Landau-DeWitt gauge,